405 KAR 18:060. General hydrologic requirements.

 Section 5.
 Groundwater Protection.
 In order to protect the hydrologic balance, surface mining activities shall be conducted according to 405 KAR 8:040, Section 32(1) and (2) and groundwater quality shall be protected by handling earth materials and run-off in a manner that minimizes acidic, toxic, or other harmful infiltration to groundwater systems and by managing excavations and other disturbances to prevent or control the discharge of pollutants into the groundwater.

 Section 6.
 Surface Water Protection.
-In order to protect the hydrologic balance, surface mining activities shall be conducted according to 405 KAR 8:040, Section 32(1) and (2) and the following:
+In order to protect the hydrologic balance, surface mining activities shall be conducted according to 405 KAR 8:040, Section 32(1) and (2) and:

 (1) Surface water quality shall be protected by handling earth materials, groundwater discharges, and run-off in a manner that: